ldionne/mpl11/README.md

   This fails because f requires 2 arguments, but the semantics would otherwise be well defined and the intent is clear.
 How can we do?

-- Maybe all placeholders should be prefixed with _?